Tokyo Yakult Swallows: Kokutetsu and Sankei era (1950–1969)

 Pitcher Masaichi Kaneda, nicknamed "The Emperor", starred for the team during this era and was the league's most dominant pitcher.
 Kaneda holds numerous career records in the Japanese leagues.
 For the Swallows, he went 14 straight seasons with at least 20 wins, led the league in strikeouts 10 times, wins three times, ERA three times, and won the Eiji Sawamura Award three times.
 Kaneda pitched for the Swallows from 1950 to 1964.

-In 1965, the team was bought by Sankei Shimbun and Sankei retained the Swallows name for 1 year before switching their name to the Atoms, as they were one of the leading advocates of nuclear energy and they had no ties to the original name.
+In 1965, the team was bought by Sankei Shimbun and Sankei retained the Swallows name for 1 year before switching their name to the Atoms, as they were one of the leading advocates of nuclear energy and because of Astro Boy, which is known as Mighty Atom in Japan, hence the name of the team.
+Astro Boy would then be part of the team's logo.
+Sankei, however, underestimated how costly running a baseball team was, and their ownership would only last 3 seasons.

 Yakult era (1970–2005)

-In 1970, Sankei Shimbun offloaded the team to Yakult Honsha, and Yakult kept the Atoms name for 3 seasons before bringing back the original "Swallows" name due to petitions from fans.
+In 1970, Sankei Shimbun offloaded the team to Yakult Honsha, and Yakult kept the Atoms name for 3 seasons before changing the name, as by 1973, Mushi Production, the creators of Astro Boy, went bankrupt.
+Originally, Yakult ran a poll to determine the new name, and announced the winning name, Jaguars, at the 1973 All Star break, and the name was supposed to take effect starting the 1974 season.
+However, amidst fan pressure, Yakult dropped the idea, and reverted to the Swallows name.
 Sankei kept a minority stake in the team, negotiating a deal that broadcasts all Swallows home games on Fuji TV ONE.

 The team won its first Japan Series championship in 1978.

 In 1990, Katsuya Nomura became the new manager of Swallows, making drastic changes in the team.
 Although his first year with the Swallows resulted in them finishing in fifth place, the Swallows improved to third in the league the next year for the first time since 1980.
 From 1992 to 2001, the team won five Central League championships, prevailing in the Japan Series in 1993, 1995, 1997, and 2001.
 (Nomura managed the team to the first three of those championships.)

 Tokyo Yakult era (2006–present)

-In 2006, Tokyo was added to the team name, resulting in the team name of Tokyo Yakult Swallows, and the logo of Tokyo was added to the uniform for the first time since the Kokutetsu era.
+In 2006, "Tokyo" was added to the team name, resulting in the team name of Tokyo Yakult Swallows, and the logo of Tokyo was added to the uniform for the first time since the Kokutetsu era.
 The team maintained a winning percentage of .500, and ended up in third place in the league.